Gina Cruz Blackledge

-Gina Andrea Cruz Blackledge (born 8 July 1969) is a Mexican lawyer and politician who is the National Action Party Senator for Baja California.
+Gina Andrea Cruz Blackledge (born 8 July 1969) is a Mexican lawyer and politician from the National Action Party (PAN).
+She served as a senator for Baja California from 2018 to 2024.

 Early life

 Cruz Blackledge was born on 8 July 1969 in Mexicali, Baja California.
 She graduated from the Autonomous University of Baja California in 1992.

 Career

 Cruz joined the National Action Party in 1990.

-She sat in the Chamber of Deputies in 2002, and from 2015 to 2018.
+She sat in the Chamber of Deputies in 2002 (as the alternate of Bernardo Borbón Vilches, a plurinominal deputy for the first region), and from 2015 to 2018 as a first-region plurinominal deputy.

-She was elected to the Senate in the 2018 general election.
+She was elected to the Senate for the state of Baja California's third seat in the 2018 general election.